cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 0:1.0:0.5 | a:1 b:1 c:1
 | a:0.5 b:2 c:1
 ```
-In the first example above, we have two actions, one line for each.
-The first line represents the first action and it has two action dependent features _a_ and _b_.
-The second line represents the second action and it has three action dependent features _a_, _b_ and _c_.
-The second action was the chosen action for the example and it follows the format
+In the first example, we have two actions, one line for each.
+The first line represents the first action, and it has two action dependent features _a_ and _b_.

+The second line represents the second action, and it has three action dependent features _a_, _b_, and _c_.
+The second action was the chosen action for the example, and it follows the following format:

 ```
 action:cost:probability | features
 0:0.1:0.75 |
 ```
-Action 0 is ignored, has cost 0.1 and probability of 0.75.
+Action 0 is ignored, has cost 0.1 and a probability of 0.75.

-Usage:
+**Usage:**

 - `./vw -d train_adf.dat --cb_explore_adf`
 - `./vw -d train.dat --cb_explore_adf --first 2`